 The gentlemanly Captain Corcoran has a daughter, Josephine, who is in love with a lowly but gallant sailor named Ralph Rackstraw.
 Meanwhile, the Captain’s former nanny, Little Buttercup, falls in love with him, but he hesitates to reciprocate due to his higher social rank.
 The whole situation is turned on its head when Little Buttercup reveals a game-changing secret she has kept for decades.
 H.M.S.
 Pinafore is filled with robust sailors, star-crossed lovers, and crazy comical antics sure to tickle your funny bone and lift your heart.

-This exciting new series of in-person and virtual round-table, town-hall-type sessions will be co-moderated by Daryl Harris and a guest professional in the arts.
+This exciting new series of virtual round-table, town-hall-type sessions will be co-moderated by Daryl Harris and a guest professional in the arts.